hackforla/HomeUniteUs/scripts/README.md

 ### Step 0: Configure your local environment
 1. Copy `.env.example` to a new `.env`, replacing with the correct values.
 This file is ignored by git
-2. Repeat step 1 for the `.env.example` file inside the `app` directory

 ### Step 1: Build the base image
 Note: this script is separated out because it installs dependencies, downloads OS images, etc..
 Whenever new dependencies are introduced at the server level, the approprate configs/manifests must be updated and this script re-run for all developers.